 Loving Preparation – Lavender Orange Bath Bombs

-2. Pulse to mix thoroughly and add the infused baking soda back to the glass mixing bowl with the rest.
+2. Use a whisk or a fork to mix thoroughly and add the infused baking soda back to the glass mixing bowl with the rest.
 This ensures a very even dispersal of the essential oils throughout the mixture.

 4. Once evenly blended, spread it out as much as possible and begin to spritz the mixture with the witch hazel.
 I recommend keeping the spray at least a foot away while spritzing to help prevent too much reaction.
 Mix once you’ve lightly misted everything.
 This is the trickiest part, so pay very close attention!
 Witch hazel is less reactive than water which is why we are using it.
 It also dries faster than water.

 5. I usually do a few sprays, mix, then take a small handful of the mix and squeeze it to see if it holds together.
 As soon as it does (the core should hold while the edges are still a bit crumbly) then you’re good to go!